Zhu Min (economist)

-Zhu Min (朱民; born 1952) is a Chinese economist and is deputy managing director of the International Monetary Fund.
+Zhu Min (朱民; born 1952) is a Chinese economist and was deputy managing director of the International Monetary Fund.
 He was the inaugural special advisor to the managing director.
 Zhu has held senior positions at the Bank of China from 2003 to 2009 and was a deputy governor of the People's Bank of China from 2009 to 2010.

 He has published extensively on a wide range of macroeconomic management, financial regulation and supervision, and financial market issues.
 He is a guest lecturer at several university graduate schools, and a frequent speaker at major global economic forums.

 Education

 Zhu Min was born in Shanghai, China, in 1952.
 He graduated from Fudan University with a bachelor's degree in economics in 1982, and gained a master's degree in M.P.A. from the Woodrow Wilson School of Public and International Affairs at Princeton University and a Ph.D. in economics and an M.A. in economics from Johns Hopkins University.